alessandromatera/what-tinys.it/README.md

 	where:
 	 - `tty.usbmodemfa131` is the serial port of Arduino board
-	 - `/path/of/your/hex/file.hex` is the path of .hex file that can be taken from the Arduino IDE enabling `verbose output` from `Preferences -> Show Verbose output during: -> compilation`
+	 - `/path/of/your/hex/file.hex` is the path of `.hex` file that can be taken from the Arduino IDE enabling `verbose output` from `Preferences -> Show Verbose output during: -> compilation`

 All this stuff because i wanted to program the board using SPI not using Arduino bootloader.
-I Think that the watch can be programmed like an Arduino UNO using the `breadboard 8Mhz` bootloader and soldering two wires to pin `0` and `1` of the watch, but i've not tried it.
+I Think that the watch can be programmed like an Arduino UNO using the `breadboard 8Mhz internal oscillator` bootloader and soldering two wires to pin `0` and `1` of the watch, but i've not tried it.

 I've have used fuses for disabling `BOD` so you need to modify the bootloader of Arduino to do this.
 (Maybe you can do this in sketch?).

 ####The Case